TiagoF99/CSC302-Patient-Questionnaire/Documentation/team-meeting-notes.md

                 - Added backend support to pull questionnaires and specific questionnaires by id.
             - Tested out different libraries.
         - Next Steps:

-- System diagram we came up with:

-![](system.jpg)
+            - Investigate fhirformjs

-- Important findings/decisions:
+- Important findings:
+    - Need further Investigation
         - Send a questionnaire as a schema from the BE to FE using https://github.com/dermatologist/fhirformjs
         - Render the questionnaire schema using https://github.com/dermatologist/fhir-questionnaire-render-react/ on the front end
     - Validation will have to be done by us without use of library

+- System diagram we came up with:

+![](system.jpg)

 ### Oct 27